Credit Card Scams To Watch Out For in 2020

 1. Theft of the card

-TIP: Call the bank immediately once you notice that your card is stolen so it can block the account right away.
-According to the Credit Card Association, the credit card owner will still have to pay for the unauthorized purchases made by the perpetrator before the card was reported lost.
-However, you can still make payment negotiations with your bank.
-Most banks give leeway once the situation is explained.
+TIP: Upon noticing that your card has been stolen, call the bank immediately so that they can block your account from any transactions.
+According to the Credit Card Association, the credit card owner will still have to pay for any unauthorized purchases made by the perpetrator before the card is reported lost.
+However, you can make payment negotiations with your bank, as some are generous enough to offer a leeway in this situation.

 2. Information and identity theft

-A small camera is also placed in the booth to record the owner’s PIN.
-This way, skimmers are able to manufacture fake cards and use the PIN to avail of the cash advance feature of credit cards.
+Apart from that, a small camera is also placed in the ATM booth to record your PIN as you type it.
+By doing so, skimmers are able to manufacture fake cards and gain full access to your PIN in order to do cash advances on ATMs.

 Aside from emails, BSP said this is also presented via the following: